 I have to tell you, though, that on the day I went live with the CFFU, there were no indications that anyone would want to listen to anything I have to say about life or business.
 As luck would have it, people do value the perspective that I am able to offer – it literally blows my mind.

 I am truly grateful for the opportunity to share the things I know to be true with my audience.
 I am cognizant that through CFFU, as well as my blogging and speaking I am given an opportunity to influence lives in profound way.
 Thank you, my audience, for affording me the opportunity and honor to express my views and philosophies in a public forum.
 I take my position of influence very seriously indeed!

 BEN LEYBOVICH REAL ESTATE PODCAST

-Over the past few months I’ve accepted several invitations for guest podcast appearance with three of the noted podcasters/bloggers in the real estate space.
+Over the years I’ve accepted several invitations for guest podcast appearance with three of the noted podcasters/bloggers in the real estate space.
 I’ve received a lot of positive feedback about this content, and I thought I’d share the links to the shows with you.
-All three of the podcasts are under one hour in length and can be downloaded for play-back on a smart pad, smart phone, or you computer.
+All three of the podcasts are under one hour in length and can be downloaded for playback on a smart pad, smartphone, or your computer.
 If you are anything like me, I know you’ll listen to these in your car…lol

 BiggerPockets is for my money the premier online community for real estate entrepreneurs, where Josh Dorkin is the founder and CEO and Brandon Turner is the community manager.
 Many of you know that I am a featured writer on the BiggerPockets Blog.